dddrrreee/cs140e-win19/labs/lab3-cross-check/lab.md

 show_on_index: true
 ---

-Lab: write code to cross check your gpio against everyone else's.
+Lab: automatically cross-check your gpio against everyone else's.
 ======================================================================

-[cut this down.  what are they going to do.]

 A goal of this course is that you will write every single line of (interesting) low level code you use.
 A good result of this approach is